 absolutely not. there is no bleach or chlorine in any of our products. we think bleach is a dirty ingredient, and we’re totally against dirty.

-no, we have not yet found a bleach alternative product that meets our health and environmental standard. if you are looking for a non-toxic way to whiten your whites, try hydrogen peroxide.
+no, we have not yet found a bleach alternative product that meets our health and environmental standard.

-no. method doesnt contain any parabens. they are on our dirty ingredients list and therefore are never considered as formulation ingredients.
+no. method doesn’t contain any parabens. they are on our dirty ingredients list and therefore are never considered as formulation ingredients.

 no, none of method’s products contain triclosan, which is on our dirty ingredients list and therefore would never be considered as a formulation ingredient.

 yes. we use SLS as it is a highly effective surfactant that gives you the clean you expect, used for its lathering and efficacy properties, in a number of our products at minute levels. it is plant-based (derived from coconut oil) and also readily biodegrades.

 there has been some controversy over SLS being carcinogenic.
 SLS is a safe ingredient and has not been classified as a known, probable or even suspected carcinogen by either the International Agency for Research on Cancer or Cancer Research UK. while the carcinogen concern is completely unfounded, SLS can in fact be a moderate skin and eye irritant when used in high concentrations and un-buffered. method only uses SLS in our formulations at sufficiently low concentrations so that any irritation concern is irrelevant.